var-jbCode/Jon-Beasley-Take-Home-Pay/README.md

 ### Break out calculator logic into a named function

-### Fixed a bug that did not alloow you to enter a 15000 salary

 ## Adding Automated Test Suite

 ### snapshot tests for our components